Where Is Your Linen Bedding Actually Made — And Why It Matters More Than You Think

 It Affects the Story You're Buying

-Conscious consumers in 2025 are buying more than a product.
-They are buying a story about how things are made and who made them.
 A product labeled 'French Linen' is telling a partial story — the origin of the fiber.
 A product that can tell you the full story — French flax, processed in Europe, sewn by skilled artisans in a specific workshop you can visit — is telling a complete one.

 It Affects Accountability

-Where SCANDALINEN's Linen Bedsheet Is Actually Made — The Complete Answer
+Where SCANDALINEN's Linen Bedding Is Actually Made

 Flax fiber → Normandy and Brittany, France

-Fabric → European flax spun to yarn, woven to 165–175 GSM fabric
+Fabric → European flax spun to yarn, woven to 165–175 GSM

 OEKO-TEX® Standard 100 certified at every stage.
 Stonewashed and pre-treated for shrinkage before it reaches our workshop.
-Two dyeing methods available: piece-dyed and yarn-dyed.

 Production → Our workshop, Hanoi, Vietnam